imzesok/tt-duskconfig/README.md

 1. Open it.
 2. Copy and paste it's contents into the empty main.tin file WinTin comes with.
-3. Replace the <account> and <password> fields with your account names and passwords.
+3. Replace the <account> and <password> fields with your account name and password.
 4. Then save it.
 5. Launch the client.